Kisaramax/Kisaramax/README.md

 <!-- About you -->
 ### 💻 About Me
 <!-- Few lines telling about you and your interest.
 For example: -->
-I'm a passionate software developer with expertise in JAVA,PHP,JS,HTML AND CSS.
+I'm a passionate software developer with expertise in JAVA,PHP,JS,HTML, CSS and many more.
 I love building great software that protect users privacy.
-In my free time, I enjoy Creating Contents On Youtube.
+In my free time, I love to see users use my products completely free

 <!-- Your tech stack -->
 ### 🛠 Tech Stack